 Meghan honed her craft at The Writers Studio in New York and served as an artist-in-residence at the Makor/Steinhardt Center of the 92nd Street Y in Manhattan.
 She was awarded first prize in Lumina’s National Poetry Contest, judged by former US Poet Laureate Billy Collins; given Honorable Mention and Editor’s Choice in the Allen Ginsberg Poetry Awards; nominated for the Pushcart Prize in Poetry; named a Finalist in the Muriel Craft Bailey Award Contest; given a Honorable Mention in the Rattle Poetry Contest; and was a winner in the Poets 11/San Francisco Public Library Poetry Contest.
 One of her poems is now featured on a wine bottle for Eric Kent Wine Cellars and another is included in an anthology, Illuminations, published by Ten Speed Press.
 Her poetry has also appeared in Alimentum, Gastronomica, The Intima: A Journal of Narrative Medicine, and The North American Review.
-Pomegranate is her first book of poetry and is available for purchase later this year.
+Pomegranate is her first book of poetry and is available for purchase here.

 "She invites us in and then carries us deeper." – Ellen Bass